Eden407/asdklnasncfk/README.md

 def run_command_in_session(shell, command):
     """
-    Run a command in the persistent Bash shell session.
+    Run a command in the persistent zsh shell session.

-    Writes the command, then appends two marker lines:
+    The function writes the command to the shell's stdin, then appends:
-      - One to echo the exit code (prefixed with __EXIT_CODE__)
+      - an echo of the exit code (prefixed with __EXIT_CODE__)
-      - One to indicate the end of output (__COMMAND_END__)
+      - an echo of a marker (__COMMAND_END__)

-    Reads the shell's stdout until the end marker is found.
+    It then reads stdout until the end marker is encountered.
     Returns a tuple (output, exit_code).
     """
     marker = "__COMMAND_END__"